dguitarbite/OpenStack-Grizzly-VM-SandBox-Guide/Sand-box-your-VMs.rst

 For learning more follow these links:

 OpenStack:
-  1.I am using **OpenStack Folsom Install Guide** by  **SkiBLE mseknibilel** as it is well written, easy and tested by Open Source geeks, with regular updates.
+  1.I am using `**OpenStack Grizzly Install Guide** <https://github.com/mseknibilel/OpenStack-Grizzly-Install-Guide/>`_ by  **SkiBLE mseknibilel** as it is well written, easy and tested by Stackers, with regular updates.
-  You can find OpenStack Folsom Install Guide link `here <https://github.com/mseknibilel/OpenStack-Folsom-Install-guide>`_

   2.If you want to blow your brains out then you can refer the OpenStack Official Website which contains all the related Documentation, API's, guides , Wiki's etc. Access the OpenStack Official Website `here <http://www.openstack.org/>`_

 Networking:
   1.Basic Networking concepts are necessary but can be ignored, if you want to dig into the field of networking I would suggest `Computer Networks (5th Edition) by Andrew S. Tanenbaum <http://www.amazon.com/Computer-Networks-5th-Andrew-Tanenbaum/dp/0132126958>`_  is an awesome one to learn networking

   2.For learning Virtual Networking or Networking for Virtual Machines the following guide by Virtual Box `here <http://www.virtualbox.org/manual/ch06.html>`_  should suffice.
   **Note :** This is required as further in the guide these Concepts will be handy and you need to know what kind of networks you are setting up as there will be nesting of networks , meaning Virtual Networks inside Virtual Networks.

 Virtualization:
-  1.To Learn Virtualization, go through the Virtual Box Guide `here <http://www.virtualbox.org/manual/UserManual.html>`_, this should be sufficient to provide a fair idea on Virtualization relateed concepts.
+  1.To Learn Virtualization, go through the Virtual Box Guide `here <http://www.virtualbox.org/manual/UserManual.html>`_, this should be sufficient to provide a fair idea on Virtualization related concepts.

   2.Virtual Box provides User Interface and API for using it, although API will provide more flexibility, UI will have lesser learning curve, its up to you.
 I will try to provide both if time permits but I have to remind my-selves that this guide is meant for OpenStack sand-boxing :).
   You can access the API's for advanced networking `here <https://www.virtualbox.org/wiki/Advanced_Networking_Linux>`_.